 Peru's currency is the Nuevo Sol, usually referred to simply as the 'sol' (plural 'soles').
-The exchange rate as of November 2018 was about S/.
-3.3 to US \$1, and this has been stable for several months.
+The exchange rate as of January 2022 was about S/.
+3.9 to US \$1, but this could vary slightly to the time of your arrival.
 ATMs are widely available in most major Peruvian cities, including Puerto Maldonado, many of which dispense either soles or US dollars.
 You will receive a slightly better exchange rate at a currency exchanger (available in Cusco and during business hours in Puerto Maldonado) than at an ATM when withdrawing soles.
 We recommend that you avoid changing money at airports, as the rate will be very poor.

 How much money you will need while in Peru will depend on how often you leave the field site (all food and lodging is covered for the entire duration of your stay, 7 days per week, although you are free to leave during weekends to explore the region if you wish), as well as your taste and spending habits.
 Public transportation from Monterrey (a 20 min. walk from Finca Las Piedras to the highway) to Puerto Maldonado is S/.
-8-10.
+10-15.
 As a rule, you can eat at a fancy restaurant in Puerto Maldonado for about \$10 (S/.
 30-35); cheaper places (e.g., set lunch or 'menu' restaurants) will obviously be much less, usually from S/.
-6-15.
+10-15.
 Prices for hotels also vary - backpacker hostels may charge S/.
-25-30 per night, whereas nicer hotels will charge as much as S/.
-100 or more per night.
+30-40 per night, whereas nicer hotels will charge as much as S/.
+150 or more per night.
 Mid- to high-end tourist lodges might be as much as \$100-300 per person, per night, less for cheaper tours (day tours can be as little as S/.
 60-100 per person, but prices vary by destination, activities, and level of comfort).